jadedeo/pui-homework/final-project/README.md

 ## Part 1: Website Description

 Describe your website (300 words).
+The purpose of my website is teach about what greenwashing is and how to identify greenwashing.
+I want to teach individuals about this issue as a way to ensure that they are empowered to make more climate-conscious decisions.
+A, because as consumers, we have very little control over the environmental practices and impact of companies.
+However, where we choose to spend our money yields some limited influence on however companies act.
+Additionally, an individual might
+My target audience are individuals who are trying to become more aware about making environmentally-conscious choices or indivduals who are trying to ensure that their current understanding of greenwashing is accurate.
+Along with individuals who might need a refresher on greenwashing.
+I want to convey to indivdiuals three
 * What is the purpose of your website?
 * Who is the target audience?
 * What information do you convey with your website?